Other travel documents

 General thought.
 I read lots of local fiction.
-All the opinions that had been ingrained into me (white = goodie, black = baddie, white culture = good, local medicine = witch doctors = bad) were not the opinions of the local authors.
+All the opinions that were ingrained into UK cluture (white = goodie, black = baddie, white culture = good, local medicine = witch doctors = bad) were not the opinions of the local authors.
 The Mau-Mau in Kenya were the heros of the books, not the terrorist baddies as described in the UK press.
 I learnt to enjoy Nigerian books by Chukwuemeka Ike, one of them called "The Naked Gods" all about the interaction between UK and American university staff and locals, three very different cultures.

 Quote: To do before you die: See the full moon rise over the Indian Ocean.
 It rises a strange egg shape because the warm air is cooler near the surface of the ocean.